WindChimeRan/mining_DSRE_NYT/README.md

 Now, for each entity type, how many relations does it link to?

-There are 91 entity types after normalization:
+There are 99 entity types after normalization, 91 in train set:

 <img src="img/reverse_problem.png" width = '1000' div align=left />